Skip to main content

 Average Contract Value (ACV) is a measure of the average revenue generated per customer and is usually calculated annually.

-A growing or contracting ACV is a good indicator of the value you are providing to customers.
+A growing or contracting ACV is a good indicator of the value you’re providing customers.

 This metric is also a critical input for your sales and marketing plan and provides visibility into how many leads (MQLs) and opportunities (SQLs) are needed to achieve your plan.

 Tracking ACV over time is valuable to understand evolving customer behaviors.
-It helps drive decision-making for sales & marketing, customer success & retention, as well as your product road map.
+It helps drive decision-making for sales and marketing, customer success and retention, as well as your product roadmap.

 ACV is also a useful metric to measure the success of land-and-expand growth strategies, upsell initiatives, and a company’s ability to deliver value to customers continually.

-Customer Acquisition Costs, or “CAC,” help you make important decisions about allocating sales and marketing spend and is valuable in understanding how much your company is making from each new customer.
+Customer Acquisition Cost, or “CAC,” helps you make important decisions about allocating sales and marketing spend.
+It’s valuable in understanding how much your company is making from each new customer.

 In essence, these metrics measure how long it takes to surpass the money you spent to acquire that customer.

-• Customer Acquisition Costs (CAC)– the total sales and marketing resources associated with acquiring a new customer.
+• Customer Acquisition Cost (CAC): the total sales and marketing resources associated with acquiring a new customer

 Note: Calculating CAC can be a very nuanced effort.
 Depending upon how your business is structured, automatically including all sales and marketing costs in the month they appear can be misleading.
 We recommend a thoughtful approach here.
-Asking the question, “Is this truly a cost associated with acquiring a new customer is this the correct time period for this expense?” is a good place to start.
+Start by asking the question, “Is this truly a cost associated with acquiring a new customer, and is this the correct time period for this expense?”

 You can also measure your CLV against CAC, commonly known as your CLV/CAC ratio, to determine what you can expect to net for every dollar you spend to acquire a customer.